WalterBarrett/sillytavern-actions/README.md

-# SillyTavern Extension Example
+# SillyTavern Actions Extension

-*Provide a brief description of how your extension works, what problem it aims to solve.*
+This extension brings AI Dungeon-style actions support to SillyTavern.

 ## Features

-*Describe some of the main selling points of your extension.*
+Includes the following actions by default:

+* Do
+* Say
+* Story

+You can add additional actions using the settings menu.
+Up to 10 actions are supported.

 ## Installation and Usage

 ### Installation

-*In most cases, this should just be using ST's inbuilt extension installer.*
+Install using ST's inbuilt extension installer.

 ### Usage

-*Explain how to use this extension.*

-## Prerequisites

-*Specify the version of ST necessary here.*
+Click on the Actions button in the bottom-left corner to select an action.
+Then simply type like normal.

 ## Support and Contributions

-*Where should someone ask for support?*

-*Consider including your own contact info for help/questions.*

-*How can people help add to this extension?*
+Check the Actions Extension thread in the [#📦・extensions forum](https://discord.com/channels/1100685673633153084/1135319829788770375) of the SillyTavern Discord server.

 ## License

-*Be cool, use an open source license.*
+AGPLv3